Krushnatawri18/My-Learnings/docker notes.md

 - eg.
 App code, Runtime (Python, Node), Dependencies (libraries, modules), Config files (.env), System tools (bash, curl)
-- Not include full OS and OS kernel(that interacts with hardware)
+- Not include full OS and OS kernel(that interacts with hardware) -- To setup an environment for our existing application in one's machine, we need to run multiple commands and configure
+a.
+Compatibility/Dependency with OS
+b.
+Long setup time
+c.
+Different Dev/Test/Prod environments

 ### How development process works with containers
 - Start the service as a Docker container with command